sztupy/accentizer/README.markdown

     fontforge.bat accentizer.py Lato-Black.ttf

-You can also use the attached dockerfile to get accentizer running, e.g:

-    docker build -t accentizer .
-    docker run -v ${PWD}:/fonts accentizer /fonts/<name_of_font>.ttf

-See also `Usage` for more information.
+There is also an option to run this using docker.
+See `Usage` for more information.

 Example result
 --------------